prominenceai/deepstream-services-library/docs/api-source.md

 DslReturnType dsl_source_video_buffer_out_dimensions_get(const wchar_t* name,
     uint* width, uint* height);
 ```
 This service gets the scaled buffer-out-dimensions of the named Source component.
-The default values of 0 for width and height indicate no scaling.
+The default value for both width and height is 0, i.e. no-scaling.

 **Parameters**
 * `source` - [in] unique name of the Source to query.